Southwestern Advantage: History

-Program
+Program Overview

+The company sells educational material for use from preschool to college prep.

 Every year, the company recruits American and European university students to work as independent contractors who sell educational books, software, and subscription websites during the summer months.
 Students who accept a position complete a free, week-long training program in Nashville, Tennessee.
 After completing the program, students are assigned a position outside of their home or school states, and are typically responsible for housing costs of about $50/week, usually living with a host family.
 Sales areas are predominantly suburban or rural.

 The company operates on a direct sales platform, where wages are solely determined by sales revenue minus expenses and costs of goods sold; they do not offer employee benefits or guaranteed pay.
-Students are responsible for their expenses (like food and gas) while operating in the field during the selling season, and foreign students must pay for their visas and airfare themselves.
+Students are also responsible for their expenses (like food and gas) while operating in the field during the selling season, and foreign students must pay for their visas and airfare themselves.
 Some universities consider the program an internship eligible for college credits.

 The commission rate for most dealers is 40%.
 Some students report working 80 hours a week or more during selling season, though minimum quotas are not mandated by Southwestern.
 Attendance to weekly Sunday meetings with managers are also not mandatory, but if a meeting space is rented, dealers are encouraged to pay $10–20 each to share expenses.

-If a permit is required for door-to-door sales, Southwestern reimburses dealers for 50% of the cost above $5.